-Based on the studied documents and the interviews, the committee concludes that graduates of the master programme regularly achieve more than the required level and the intended learning outcomes.
+Based on the studied documents and the interviews, the committee concludes that graduates of the master programme achieve the required level and the intended learning outcomes.
 The committee concludes that the overall academic quality of the studied theses is high and agreed with the grades given.
+Even though deadlines are currently stricter, the committee recommends the programme to streamline and formalise the supervision of students during their thesis process.
 The committee observes that the quantitative approach to research that is addressed in the intended learning outcomes and programme, is reflected in the studied theses.
-The technical quality is quite high and up to or above the standard.
-The committee notes that in many of the studied theses, students develop and apply novel tools.
-The committee is of the opinion that the final written feedback in the thesis evaluation form is rather limited.
+The committee notes that the final written feedback in the thesis evaluation form varies from very limited to extensive feedback.
 The committee concludes that the programme meets the criteria for this standard.